 Explaining the Bitcoin Futures contract specifications

 Large trading exchanges set rather high market entry barriers, affordable mostly for wealthy individuals or institutional investors.
-For example, a well-known trading exchange offers two-month future contracts for 5 BTC with minimum price fluctuation $5 per Bitcoin or $25 per contract and maintenance margin 50%.
+For example, a well-known trading exchange offers two-month future contracts for 5 BTC.
+That is with a minimum price fluctuation of $5 per Bitcoin or $25 per contract and maintenance margin 50%.